awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 Indexes, triggers, and referential integrity constraints can affect your migration performance and cause your migration to fail\.
 How these affect migration depends on whether your replication task is a full load task or an ongoing replication \(change data capture, or CDC\) task\.
 For a full load task, we recommend that you drop primary key indexes, secondary indexes, referential integrity constraints, and data manipulation language \(DML\) triggers\.
 Or you can delay their creation until after the full load tasks are complete\.
 You don't need indexes during a full load task, and indexes incur maintenance overhead if they are present\.
 Because the full load task loads groups of tables at a time, referential integrity constraints are violated\.
 Similarly, insert, update, and delete triggers can cause errors, for example if a row insert is triggered for a previously bulk loaded table\.
 Other types of triggers also affect performance due to added processing\.
 If your data volumes are relatively small and the additional migration time doesn't concern you, you can build primary key and secondary indexes before a full load task\.
 Always turn off referential integrity constraints and triggers\.
 For a full load plus CDC task, we recommend that you add secondary indexes before the CDC phase\.
 Because AWS DMS uses logical replication, make sure that secondary indexes that support DML operations are in place to prevent full table scans\.
-You can pause the replication task before the CDC phase to build indexes, create triggers, and create referential integrity constraints before you restart the task\.
+You can pause the replication task before the CDC phase to build indexes and create referential integrity constraints before you restart the task\.
+You should enable triggers right before the cutover\.

 ** Turn off backups and transaction logging **
  When migrating to an Amazon RDS database, it's a good idea to turn off backups and Multi\-AZ on the target until you're ready to cut over\.
 Similarly, when migrating to systems other than Amazon RDS, turning off any logging on the target until after cutover is usually a good idea\.